How Payment Disputes Work

 What is a payment dispute?

 A payment dispute or chargeback occurs when a cardholder files a claim with their card-issuing bank to request a reversal of the charge.
-Disputes are a fixture of the card networks (Visa, Mastercard and American Express), and exist to protect buyers from unauthorized transactions.
+Disputes are a fixture of the card networks (Visa, Mastercard, American Express and JCB) and exist to protect buyers from unauthorized transactions.